JerichoJones/Old-STAK-Support-Guide/README.md

 8. Complete the template below:

 _**Please provide as much as possible information to reproduce the issue.
-Delete sections that do not apply to you.**_
+Use the section that applies to your issue.**_

 ---

 # Issue with the execution of STAK
+- Which OS do you use?

 - Type of the CPU.
 Running stock clocks/voltages?
 If not, provide settings.

 - Type of the GPU (if you try to miner with the GPU).
 Running stock clocks/voltages?
 If not, provide settings.